oktadev/okta-blog/_source/_posts/2022-01-18-deploy-dotnet-container-aws-fargate.md

 Whew, that was a ride!
 Good job on making your new chat application.
 What can we take away from this?

 - Serverless is good for HTTP request/response, but other protocols need something different.
-- Containers are more lightweight than Virtual Machines but come with their own challenges
+- Containers are more lightweight than virtual machines but come with their own challenges.
 - A docker file consists of the instructions to build your application and launch it, and which ports to expose.
 - Fargate makes the hosting of containers easier since you don't have to manage the host machine infrastructure.
 - SignalR makes real-time communication easier by abstracting most of the heavy lifting.